-and Furthermore, an optimal policy $\pmb{g^{\star}_T}$ leads to a sequence of (possibly randomized) Markov policies $\{\pi_{t}\}_{t\geq0}$ with $\pi_{t}\in \mathcal{P}\left(\U\mid \X \right)$ for the representative DM under MF information sharing. \item [(ii)] For the infinite horizon, an optimal deterministic stationary Markov policy $\pmb{g^{\star}}$ exists and satisfies the value iteration with Furthermore, an optimal policy $\pmb{g^{\star}}$ leads to a sequence of (possibly randomized) stationary Markov policies $(\pi^{\star},\pi^{\star},\ldots)$ for the representative DM with $\pi^{\star}\in \mathcal{P}\left(\U\mid \X \right)$ under MF information sharing. \end{itemize} \end{theorem} \proof{Proof.} Following analogous argument as that in the proof of Theorem \ref{the:3}, the transition kernel $\eta$ is weakly continuous, and $\widetilde{c}$ is continuous using Assumption \ref{assump:1}(ii)-(iii) and, the generalized dominated convergence theorem \cite{serfozo1982convergence} (or \cite[Theorem 3.5]{langen1981convergence}).
+Furthermore, an optimal policy $\pmb{g^{\star}}$ leads to a sequence of (possibly randomized) stationary Markov policies $(\pi^{\star},\pi^{\star},\ldots)$ for the representative DM with $\pi^{\star}\in \mathcal{P}\left(\U\mid \X \right)$ under MF information sharing. \end{itemize} \end{theorem} \begin{proof} Following an analogous argument as that in the proof of Theorem \ref{the:3} using the generalized dominated convergence theorem \cite{serfozo1982convergence} (or \cite[Theorem 3.5]{langen1981convergence}), the transition kernel $\eta$ is weakly continuous, and $\widetilde{c}$ is continuous using Assumption \ref{assump:1}(ii)-(iii).
 Hence, the proof of the theorem follows from the measurable selection and verification theorem for classical MDPs (see e.g., \cite{HernandezLermaMCP}) since Assumption \ref{assump:1}(i) yields that its state space $\mathcal{P}(\X)$ is compact, and its action space